 Step 4: (Optional) I like to weak contrast and colors using the Vivenza plug-into from Google’s Nik collection to punch up the effect.
 Viola!
 You’re done; it’s that easy.
 But you can skip this step too, if you like.

-My book, The Complete Guide to Digital Infrared Photography is currently out-of-print but used copies are available from Amazon for under $17.
-Creative Digital Monochrome Effects has a chapter on IR photography and is available from Amazon with new copies under $6 and used copies for less than three bucks.
+My book, The Complete Guide to Digital Infrared Photography is currently out-of-print but used copies are available from Amazon for less than six bucks.
+Creative Digital Monochrome Effects has a chapter on IR photography and is available from Amazon with new copies under $10 and used copies for less than three bucks.